Renaming an NFL Stadium

 The introduction of a local signage installation company was key to maintaining the schedule.

-Renaming the facility meant creating not only primary identification signage, but also new suite signage, scoreboards, gate headers, vehicular and pedestrian wayfinding signs.
+Renaming the facility meant creating not only primary identification signage, but also new suite signage, scoreboards, gate headers and vehicular and pedestrian wayfinding signs.

 Replacing temporary signs with permanent ones